practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 length = io.write_nonblock(str)
 ```

-* `io.write` writes the whole string to the IO; waiting until the IO becomes
+* `io.write` writes the whole string to the `IO`; waiting until the `IO` becomes
 writable if necessary.
-Returns the number of bytes written (which should
+It returns the number of bytes written (which should
 always be equal to the number of bytes in the original string).

-* `io.write_nonblock` writes as many bytes as possible until the IO becomes
+* `io.write_nonblock` writes as many bytes as possible until the `IO` becomes
 non-writable, returning the number of bytes written.
-Raises IO::WaitWritable
+It raises `IO::WaitWritable`
-if the IO is not writable.
+if the `IO` is not writable.

-The challenge when both reading and writing is knowing when it is possible
+The challenge when both reading and writing in a non-blocking fashion is knowing
-to do so, and when it is necessary to wait.
+when it is possible to do so, and when it is necessary to wait.

 ## Getting real with IO.select

 We will need some mechanism for knowing when we can read or write to our
-streams, but I'm not going to implement Stream#readable? or #writable?.
+streams, but I'm not going to implement `Stream#readable?` or `#writable?`.
 It's
 a terrible solution to loop over every stream object in Ruby and check if it's
 readable/writable over and over again.
 This is really just not a job for Ruby;
 it's too far away from the kernel.

 Luckily, the kernel exposes ways to efficiently detect readable and writable
-IOs.
-The simplest (and cross-platform) is called select(2) and is available in
+I/O streams.
+The simplest cross-platform method is called select(2)
-Ruby as IO.select:
+and is available in Ruby as `IO.select`:

 ```
 IO.select(read_array [, write_array [, error_array [, timeout]]])